Jump to

 To complement all theory lectures, you will have asynchronous seminars that are used to reinforce concepts delivered theoretically.
 Online webinars focus on facilitating a student-centred approach to enhance the independent learning that takes place outside of the webinar lecture sessions.

-- The college has a strict policy of not allowing work boots inside college buildings you will need to have alternative footwear (shoes or trainers) to attend lectures and tutorials.
+- The college has a strict policy of not allowing work boots inside college buildings you will need to have alternative footwear (shoes or trainers) to attend in-person lectures on campus.

-- Block sessions are a complusory element of the programme.
-Students will need to fund their own travel, accommodation and food.
+- Students will need to fund their own travel, accommodation and food.

 - On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.